zeynytu/TOSTrack/README.md

 # TOSTrack: Template-Aided One-Stream Tracker

-The official implementation of The Abstracte (The poster will be uploaded after the presentation) Zeyn, Muhammed and Bayraktar, Ertuğrul, TOSTrack: Template-Aided One-Stream Tracker, 5th Symposium on Pattern Recognition and Applications.
+The official implementation of The Abstract (The poster will be uploaded after the presentation) <br />
+Zeyn, Muhammed and Bayraktar, Ertuğrul, TOSTrack: Template-Aided One-Stream Tracker, 5th Symposium on Pattern Recognition and Applications.